S.A.L.T. - Parashat Behaalotekha 5776 / 2016

 We might add that Rav Moshe’s theory may perhaps shed light on the fundamental nature of the mitzva of chatzotzerot.
 According to Rav Moshe, this mitzva in a sense bridges the gap between two opposite experiences: the jubilant festivities in the Beit Ha-mikdash, and the tense-ridden atmosphere of warfare and other dire crises.
 On Yom Tov, the nation assembled in the Mikdash to celebrate their relationship with God; the most distant situation from this celebration is the battlefield, where the soldiers feel frightened and when the nation feels estranged from God, who allowed the dire crisis to unfold.
 The requirement to use the same trumpets in both contexts perhaps reflects the message conveyed by this mitzva, namely, that we must try to maintain our faith and positive outlook even during life’s difficult and challenging moments.
 The chatzotzerot served to help inject some of the joyous spirit and energy of the Yom Tov experience in the Mikdash into the tension and gloom of crisis.
 This mitzva calls upon us to find comfort during periods of crisis knowing that we are God’s servants who are under His loving and devoted care.
 Even when circumstances prevent us from experiencing the special joy of the Beit Ha-mikdash, the chatzotzerot remind us to reflect upon our close connection to the Almighty even when He seems distant, and to thereby ease, if only somewhat, our anxiety and angst during life’s more difficult moments.

-The Torah writes that after Benei Yisrael journeyed from Sinai, where there had been encamped for over a year, the people started to complain: “Va-yehi ha-am ke-mit’onenim” (11:1).
+The Torah writes that after Benei Yisrael journeyed from Sinai, where there had been encamped for nearly a year, the people started to complain: “Va-yehi ha-am ke-mit’onenim” (11:1).
 In response, God sent a fire that “consumed at the edge of the camp” (ibid).
 Rashi cites from the Sifrei different opinions as to the meaning of the “bi-ktzei ha-machaneh” (“at the edge of the camp”), one of which claims that it refers specifically to the nation’s leaders.
 This interpretation, of course, raises the difficult question as to why specifically the leaders were punished because of the people’s complaints.
 Why did God send a fire to kill only the nation’s leaders?

 The Klausenberger Rebbe suggested an especially novel, and even striking, explanation of this incident, claiming that it was specifically the leaders who complained, and their complaints were about the people.
 They bemoaned what they perceived to be the woefully low spiritual state of the nation as they traveled from Sinai, and this is the “complaint” of which the Torah speaks in its brief account of this incident.
 The Rebbe adds that for this reason the Torah describes the complaints with the term “ke-mit’onenim,” which literally means, “as if they were complaining.”
 The leaders’ laments about the people were out of place and even incorrect.
 The people’s condition was not quite as deplorable as the leaders made it out to be.
 God reacted angrily to the leaders’ complaints, the Rebbe explained, because leaders are to speak in praise of the people under their charge and to focus their attention on the nation’s positive qualities.